Lal Bahadur Shastri: Death

-Shastri is suspected to have died due to a massive heart attack in Tashkent, Uzbekistan (then in the Soviet Union) on 11 January 1966, one day after signing a peace treaty to end the 1965 Indo-Pakistan War.
+Shastri is suspected to have died due to a massive heart attack in Tashkent, Uzbekistan (then in the Soviet Union) on 11 January 1966, one day after signing a peace treaty to end the India–Pakistan war of 1965.
 Many of Shastri's supporters and close relatives refused at the time, and have refused since, to believe the circumstances of his death, instead alleging foul play.
 Conspiracy theories appeared within hours of his death, and have thereafter persisted.
 A movie named The Tashkent Files was made on the topic of his death.
-An RTI was filed to Prime Minister's Office (India), office responded that it has one file on his death but cannot declassify it to the public.
+An RTI was filed to the Prime Minister's Office, office responded that it has one file on his death but cannot declassify it to the public.
 Many people still believe that he was poisoned.
 He is a national hero; the Vijay Ghat memorial was established in his memory.
 Upon his death, Gulzarilal Nanda once again assumed the role of acting prime minister, until the Congress Party elected Indira Gandhi over Morarji Desai to officially succeed Shastri.